 Tax Breaks for Small Businesses Providing Coverage

-Also beginning in 2014, owners of small and mid-sized business (with 100 or fewer workers) will be able to turn to government-sponsored online health insurance exchanges where they can get quotes from competing health insurance companies and enroll in the plan that best meets their needs and budget.
+Also this year, owners of small and mid-sized business (with 100 or fewer workers) will be able to turn to government-sponsored online health insurance exchanges where they can get quotes from competing health insurance companies and enroll in the plan that best meets their needs and budget.

 Help for Workers without Employer-based Coverage